Zapping the brain to clear the fog of COPD?

 Summary

-This study tests if a gentle, non-invasive brain stimulation (NIBS) can improve memory and attention in people with COPD who have thinking problems.
-Twenty-four adults with stable COPD and mild cognitive issues will receive either real or fake stimulation for 20 minutes a day, 5 days a week for 3 weeks.
-Researchers will compare thinking and breathing tests before and after treatment to see if it helps.
+This study tests if a gentle, non-invasive brain stimulation method can improve memory and attention in people with COPD who have thinking problems.
+Twenty-four adults with stable COPD and mild cognitive issues will receive either real or fake stimulation for 20 minutes a day, 5 days a week, for 3 weeks.
+Researchers will compare changes in thinking tests and breathing capacity between the two groups.

 Disclaimer Read more